-Such packet symmetry is exemplified in Figure 3, where the arrow with long solid line stands for the arrival of an inbound SMTP reply packet of the suspicious SMTP connection.
-In addition to the inbound SMTP connection, there are three outbound TCP connections X, Y, and Z, as shown in Figure 3.
+there are three outbound TCP connections X, Y, and Z, as shown in Figure 3.
 Three kinds of arrows with different dotted lines stand for the arrivals of outbound TCP packets belonging to these outbound TCP connections, respectively.
 The upward arrow indicates that the packet is leaving the monitored network, while the downward arrow indicates the packet is entering the network.

 All of the inbound SMTP reply packets shown in Figure 3 belong to the same suspicious SMTP connection.
 We define a reply round as the time interval between the arrivals of two consecutive reply packets on an SMTP connection.
-Thus, the $n{th}$ reply round is the time interval between the arrival of the $n{th}$ reply packet and that of the $(n+1){th}$ reply packet.
+Thus, the n{th} reply round is the time interval between the arrival of the n{th} reply packet and that of the $(n + 1){th}$ reply packet.
 Even for the simplified SMTP transaction, it has six reply rounds as shown in Figure 3.
-Within one reply around, the number of arrows with a specific dotted line indicates the number of outbound TCP packets of the corresponding TCP connection.
+Within one reply round, the number of arrows with a specific dotted line indicates the number of outbound TCP packets of the corresponding TCP connection.

 According to the one-to-one mapping of packet symmetry, each SMTP reply packet observed on the downstream SMTP connection should cause one and only one TCP packet appeared on the upstream connection.
-As Figure 3 shows, if one connection among $X,\ Y,$ and Z is the suspicious upstream connection, one and only one outbound TCP packet must be observed from that connection in every reply round.
-Based on this rule, only TCP connection X meets this "one and only one" requirement and can be classified as the suspicious upstream connection with high probability.
-In the second reply round, more than one packets appear on connection Z; and in the fourth round, no packet occurs on connection Y. Thus, we can easily filter out TCP connections Y and Z as normal background traffic.
+As Figure 3 shows, if one connection among X, Y, and Z is the suspicious upstream connection, one and only one outbound TCP packet must be observed from that connection in every reply round.
+Based on this rule, only TCP connection X meets this oneand-only-one requirement and can be classified as the suspicious upstream connection with high probability.
+In the second reply round, more than one packet appears on connection Z; and in the fourth round, no packet occurs on connection Y. Thus, we can easily filter out TCP connections Y and Z as normal background traffic.
 Note that the order of packet arrivals in a reply round does not affect the checking result of packet symmetry.

 This packet symmetry is the key to distinguish the suspicious upstream and downstream connections along the spam laundry path from normal background traffic.
 It simply captures the fundamental feature of chained interactive communications, and does not assume any specific time distribution of packet arrivals.
-We use this simple rule to detect the laundry path of proxy-based spamming, and the detection scheme is robust against any possible time perturbation induced by spammers.
-Note that the one and only one mapping of packet symmetry can be relaxed, which we will discuss in Section 7.
+We use this simple rule to detect the laundry path of proxybased spamming, and the detection scheme is robust against any possible time perturbation induced by spammers.
+Note that the one-and-only-one mapping of packet symmetry can be relaxed, which we will discuss in Section 7.